matthew3142/anaplan-api/README.md

 3. [`requests` library](https://pypi.org/project/requests/)

 ## Anaplan prerequisites
-1. File to import already uploaded via UI
+1. File to import already uploaded via UI  (this only has to be done once)
-   (only have to do this once)

 ## Program prerequisites
 1. Updated `config.json` parameters